Machine Learning Theory

 Course Policies: A detailed overview of course policies (including grading and assignments) can be found in the course syllabus.

-The goal of this course is to give mathematical tools for understanding machine learning.
+The goal of this course is to give a mathematical framework for understanding machine learning.

 We will explore the following questions: